Compact Data Structures for Network Telemetry: Classic Data Structures

 \subsubsection{Count-Min Sketch}

-To identify flows with counts that exceed a certain threshold, the count-min sketch~\cite{cms} is the de facto standard in programmable data planes, and is used extensively in telemetry applications~\cite{carpe,conquest,lean,liu2021jaqen,distcache,RHHH,netwarden}.
+To identify flows with counts that exceed a certain threshold, \red{various sketches have been proposed including the count sketch~\cite{CountSketch}, the count-min sketch~\cite{cms} and the CU sketch~\cite{new_directions}.} The count-min sketch~\cite{cms} is the de facto standard in programmable data planes, and is used extensively in telemetry applications~\cite{carpe,conquest,lean,liu2021jaqen,distcache,RHHH,netwarden}.
 As shown in Figure~\ref{fig:cms}, the count-min sketch is a matrix with $r$ rows and $c$ columns, where each of the $r*c$ entries stores a count.
 A set of $r$ independent hash functions is used to select an entry ($a_i$) in each row ($i$) for a given key.
 When updating the sketch, the associated counters of these indices are incremented.
 To estimate the count for a given key, the same hash functions are used to compute the same $r$ indices.
 The estimated count is the \emph{minimum} of the $r$ values.

 The counters in the count-min sketch provide an approximate count for each key, yet this approximation may incur errors.
 Errors in the count-min sketch are due to collisions.
 Namely, if more than one flow maps to a certain index, the count is incremented when any one of these flows is seen, leading to over-estimation.
 Note that the error is one-sided; that is, the counters may only \emph{over}-estimate the count but they never \emph{under}-estimate the count.
 Therefore, while the count-min sketch can answer count-queries for medium-sized flows and not just heavy flows, smaller flows may have higher error rates since they may be more significantly impacted by collisions with heavy flows.
 An interesting property of the count-min sketch is that it is linearly mergeable, meaning that several sketches can be combined into a single aggregated sketch.
 This property is especially useful for distributed telemetry, as discussed in Section~\ref{sec:distributed}.